tdot124/music-library/README.md

 ## Installation and setup

 You will need to have MYSQL2 running in a docker container on your machine to host the database.
-You can use [Postman](https://www.postman.org) to interact with the database.
+You can use [Postman](https://www.postman.org) to interact with API/Express App.

 Clone the git repository